 Subscribers who have NOT had a 'Buy Food' custom event in the past 90 days

-- Note that you'll need to use NONE logic while checking to see if the event "Is Set".
-Using "Is Not Set" will allow the user to match the segmentation if they have any other custom event set on their profile.
+- You'll need to use NONE logic while checking to see if the event "Is Set".
+Performing "None" + "Is Set" on custom event X checks if there is no custom event X on the user profile.

 Subscribers who were sent a 'welcome series' email in the last 7 days